methney/pintalk/README.md

 If you want to show your place to your friends, where you live, where you hang around. how could you explain to your friends?
 I'm guessing you might use chatting software and you should open google map respectively.
 Is this map synchronized between users?
 I don't think so.
 Please use [Pintalk(https://pintalk.co.kr)](https://pintalk.co.kr) right now!
 It is on Beta service now.

 I'm in the middle of making Pintalk open-source.
+I'm going to update every config and explanation in really soon.
+I will be a good guide for chatting programe with webrtc and google map as well!

 [![Video Label](http://img.youtube.com/vi/mw9cQZVepwE/0.jpg)](https://youtu.be/mw9cQZVepwE)